huggingface/blog/vlms-explained.md

 **Acknowledgements**

-We would like to thank Pedro Cuenca and Omar Sanseviero for their reviews and suggestions on this blog post.
+We would like to thank Pedro Cuenca, Lewis Tunstall and Omar Sanseviero for their reviews and suggestions on this blog post.